 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so one haul-out keeps crews moving without demobilization delays.
+The 30-yard bin handles larger tear-offs so crews can demobilize without waiting on a second haul-out.

 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment is added—how does that translate to a 10-yard dumpster?
-With a hooklift truck’s weight limit in mind, roofing dumpsters use lower side walls to cap the haul on a single route.
+A 25-square tear-off lands between three and five tons before underlayment, so roofing dumpsters cap that weight limit.
+How does that route to a single hooklift truck?
+A 10-yard can handle up to two tons, so heavier loads get the larger roll-off size every time.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition